SenorKarlos/PGTools2/docs/source/install-pgpool.rst

       accountName2:accountPassword3
       accountName3:accountPassword3

-   This doc will assume you have named you filed lowLevel.txt to store all your accounts that are level 0 to level 29.
+   This doc will assume you have named the file `lowLevel.txt` to store all your accounts that are level 0 to level 29.
 You can import your accounts into PGPool by then running:

    .. code-block:: bash